Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 16. Pointer

 16.1.
 Write a program that read any number and display it with pointer variables.
-16.1.
+16.2.
 Write a program that read any number and change it with a pointer variable then display it.

+16.3.
+Write a void function that gets two numbers and adds them, then display the result within main
+      function. (x + y)

+16.4.
+Write a void function that gets two numbers and substract them, then display the result within main
+      function. (x - y)

+16.5.
+Write a void function that gets two numbers and multiply them, then display the result within main
+      function. (x * y)

+16.6.
+Write a void function that gets two numbers and divide them, then display the result within main
+      function. (x / y)

+16.6.
+Write a void function that gets two numbers and determine maximum, then display the result within main
+      function.

+16.6.
+Write a void function that gets two numbers and determine minimum, then display the result within main
+      function.

+16.6.
+Write a void function that gets three numbers and determine maximum, then display the result within main
+      function.

+16.6.
+Write a void function that gets three numbers and determine minimum, then display the result within main
+      function.

+16.6.
+Write a void function that gets three numbers and determine median, then display the result within main
+      function.